schollz/croc/README.md

 <p align="center">Easily and securely transfer stuff from one computer to another.</p>

-This is more or less (but mostly *less*) a Golang port of [@warner's](https://github.com/warner) [*magic-wormhole*](https://github.com/warner/magic-wormhole) which allows you to directly transfer files and folders between computers.
-I decided to make this because I wanted to send my friend Jessie a file using *magic-wormhole* and when I told Jessie how to install the dependencies she made this face: :sob:.
-So, nominally, *croc* does the same thing (encrypted file transfer directly between computers) without dependencies so you can just double-click on your computer, even if you use Windows.
+*croc* allows any two computers to directly and securely transfer files and folders.
+When sending a file, *croc* generates a random code phrase which must be shared with the recipient so they can receive the file.
+The code phrase encrypts all data and metadata and also serves to authorize the connection between the two computers in a intermediary relay.
+The relay connects the TCP ports between the two computers and does not store any information (and all information passing through it is encrypted).

-Don't we have enough open-source peer-to-peer file-transfer utilities?
-[There](https://github.com/cowbell/sharedrop) [are](https://github.com/webtorrent/instant.io) [great](https://github.com/kern/filepizza) [tools](https://github.com/warner/magic-wormhole) [that](https://github.com/zerotier/toss) [already](https://github.com/ipfs/go-ipfs) [do](https://github.com/zerotier/toss) [this](https://github.com/nils-werner/zget).
+I hear you asking, *Why another open-source peer-to-peer file-transfer utilities?* [There](https://github.com/cowbell/sharedrop) [are](https://github.com/webtorrent/instant.io) [great](https://github.com/kern/filepizza) [tools](https://github.com/warner/magic-wormhole) [that](https://github.com/zerotier/toss) [already](https://github.com/ipfs/go-ipfs) [do](https://github.com/zerotier/toss) [this](https://github.com/nils-werner/zget).
 But, no we don't, because after review, [I found it was useful to make a new one](https://schollz.github.io/sending-a-file/).
+Namely, *croc* has no dependencies (just [download a binary and run](https://github.com/schollz/croc/releases/latest)), it works on any operating system, and its blazingly fast because it does parallel transfer over multiple TCP ports.

 # Example